Candlemas Day in Mexico: Symbolism and Joyful Festivities

 Lastly, there’s Taxco, a pretty town famous for its silver jewelry and old buildings.
 It’s a special place to be for Candlemas.
 You can walk along twisty streets, visit old churches, and join in on parades and other traditions.

-It doesn’t matter if you like the old-timey vibe of San Cristóbal, the incredible food in Puebla, the sunny beaches in Veracruz, or the cool culture in Taxco.
-Spending Candlemas Day in Mexico will be a time you’ll always remember, full of warmth, tradition, and fun.
+It doesn’t matter if you like the old-timey vibe of San Cristóbal, the incredible food in Puebla, the sunny beaches in Veracruz, or the incredible culture in Taxco.
+Spending Candlemas Day in Mexico will be a time you’ll never forget, full of warmth, tradition, and fun.

 Taxco Tour from Mexico City